 Most masses detected on ultrasounds are

 This measures levels of a protein called CA-125 in the blood.
 If a person has ovarian cancer, these levels may be higher than usual.

 However, other conditions can also raise levels of CA-125, such as pelvic inflammatory disease and endometriosis.
 And not everyone with ovarian cancer has high levels of CA-125.

 Also, CA-125 test results are more difficult to interpret before menopause, so doctors usually only use it after menopause.

 CT scans can provide images of the abdominal cavity and pelvis, and they can show whether any unusual growth is present.

 They can also show if cancer has spread to nearby tissues.

 There is currently no reliable way of screening for ovarian cancer.
-Still, for people with a high risk, a doctor may conduct:
+Still, for people with a high risk, a doctor